gottacatchenall/ms_sampling_effort/manuscript.md

 But species are not observed with equal probability but instead in proportion to their relative biomass---you are much more likely to observe a species of high relative abundance than one of very low relative abundance [@Poisot2015SpeWhy].
-Further observed co-occurrence is often assumed to mean meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot].
+This assumes positive or negative associations in co-occurrence [@Cazelles2016TheSpe] do not cause the joint probability of observing two species together to diverge from the marginal probability of seeing either species (perhaps  because this interaction is "important" for both species), but later we show increasing strength of associations leads to increasing probability of false-negatives in interaction data.
+Further observed co-occurrence is often equated with meaningful interaction strength, but this is not necessarily the case [@Blanchet2020CooNot; @Strydom2021RoaPre].
 Bears and salmon _interact_---a bear and the microbes in the soil of a dens interact, but less so.
-This assumes positive or negative associations in co-occurrence [@Cazelles2016TheSpe] do not cause the joint probability of observing two species together to diverge from the marginal probability of seeing either species (perhaps  because this interaction is "important" for both species), but later we show increasing strength of associations leads to increasing probability of false-negatives in interaction data.

 ![Taxonomy of false-negatives in data for two hypothetical species A and B, where in reality A and B do interact in some capacity.](./figures/concept_v3.png){#fig:taxonomy}

-Here, we show that the probability of a "non-interaction" between species depends on sampling effort, and suggest that surveys of species interactions can benefit from simulation modeling of detection probability  [@Jordano2016SamNet].
+Here, we show that the probability of observing a true "not-interaction" between species depends on sampling effort, and suggest that surveys of species interactions can benefit from simulation modeling of detection probability [@Jordano2016SamNet].
 We demonstrate that the realized false-negative rate of interactions is directly related the relative abundance of a particular species, relationship between total sampling effort (the total count of all individuals of all species seen) and false-negative rate. questions we pose and attempt to answer are: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true negative?
 2) How "wrong" are the measurements of network structure as a function of false-negative probability? and lastly 3) How do false-negatives impact our ability to make reliable predictions about interactions?
-We conclude by suggesting use of null models like those presented here as a tool for guiding design of surveys of species interactions, and increased adoption of modeling detection error in predictive ecological models.
 We show that positive associations in co-occurrence data can increase realized probability of false negatives, and demonstrate these positive associations are present in two spatially-replicated systems.
-We conclude by suggesting that simulation of sampling effort and species occurrence can and should be used to help design surveys of species diversity [@Moore2016OptEco].
+We conclude by suggesting that simulation of sampling effort and species occurrence can and should be used to help design surveys of species diversity [@Moore2016OptEco], and by advocating use of null models like those presented here as a tool for guiding design of surveys of species interactions, and for modeling detection error in predictive ecological models.

 # How many observations of a non-interaction do we need to classify it as a true negative?